Skip to main content

 • Resources for Family of Deceased

-• Clearing the Driver's License or Photo Identification Card Record
+• Clear Driver's License or Photo Identification Card Record

 When the owner of a vehicle dies, the steps for transferring a title depend on who inherits the vehicle.